 - Alzheimer’s disease

 - Loss of vision or hearing

 - Multiple Sclerosis (MS)

 Mental Illness and Social Security Disability

-Mental Illnesses, such as bi-polar disorder, depression, and post-traumatic stress disorder (PTSD), often qualify individuals for SSD or SSI benefits.
+Mental Illnesses, such as bi-polar disorder, depression, and post-traumatic stress disorder (PTSD), often qualify individuals for SSDI benefits.
 In addition to a diagnosis, it may be necessary to provide documentation as to the effect of drugs used for treatment.